ur4me/Titanic/Using RandomForest.md

 setwd('c:/Kaggle/titanic') #Location where I saved train.csv and test.csv files
 ```

-We need to Combine train.csv and test.csv files in order to fill up the missing values.
+I need to Combine train.csv and test.csv files in order to fill up the missing values.
 I will change brank cells to NAs as it is easier to fill up the missing values.
 ```
 #Combine train.csv and test.csv files
 train <- read.csv('train.csv', na.strings = c("", "NA"), stringsAsFactors = F)